Sri Lanka Railways: Metro

-Light rail
+Light Rail

 Colombo Light Rail has received $1.25 billion in funding.

 Railbus

-In areas with little demand for commuter trains, such as the Eastern Province, railbuses connect towns and cities.
-Railbus service from Batticaloa and Trincomalee allows passengers to travel between the cities with fewer delays.
+In areas with little demand for commuter trains railbuses are used.
+Railbus services exist between Batticaloa and Trincomalee, via Gal Oya.
+Railbuses are used to connect Kandy with Peradeniya, and also on the Kelani Valley line in Colombo.

-Former tram
+Former Tram

 A tram system operated in Colombo from 1899 to 1960, operated by Colombo Electric Tramways and Lighting Company before being transferred to the Colombo Municipal Council on 31 August 1944.